Ditchcarbon

 Hitachi Zosen's reported carbon emissions

 In 2022, Hitachi Zosen reported total carbon emissions of approximately 224,500,000 kg CO2e, comprising 208,620,000 kg CO2e from Scope 1 and 15,900,000 kg CO2e from Scope 2 emissions.
-Additionally, Scope 3 emissions were recorded at about 7,200,000 kg CO2e.
-This data reflects a decrease from 2021, where total emissions were approximately 265,600,000 kg CO2e, with Scope 1 emissions at 251,010,000 kg CO2e and Scope 2 at 14,600,000 kg CO2e, while Scope 3 emissions were significantly lower at about 2,600,000 kg CO2e.
-Hitachi Zosen has not publicly committed to specific science-based targets (SBTi) or other formal reduction initiatives.
-The company’s emissions data is not cascaded from a parent organization, indicating that these figures are independently reported.
-The absence of documented reduction targets suggests a need for enhanced climate commitments in line with industry standards.
-Overall, Hitachi Zosen's emissions profile indicates a focus on managing and reporting carbon emissions, but further commitments and strategies may be necessary to align with global climate goals.
+Additionally, the company recorded about 7,200,000 kg CO2e in Scope 3 emissions.
+This data reflects a significant reduction from 2021, where total emissions were approximately 265,600,000 kg CO2e, with Scope 1 emissions at 251,010,000 kg CO2e and Scope 2 at 14,600,000 kg CO2e.
+Hitachi Zosen has not publicly committed to specific science-based targets (SBTi) or documented reduction initiatives.
+The emissions data is not cascaded from a parent company, indicating that the figures are independently reported.
+The company is actively engaged in monitoring and reporting its carbon footprint, aligning with industry standards for transparency in climate commitments.

 Unlock detailed emissions data